Brexit survival guide for start-ups and small businesses

 Just answer seven simple questions to receive tailored advice on:

 - Rules and regulations specific to your business

 Get started by visiting the gov.uk transition check website.

 The Federation of Small Businesses (FSB) also has a raft of essential business advice for small businesses.

-The group has been championing the interests of UK small businesses since the referendum in 2016.
-As well as research, the FSB has engaged directly with key stakeholders in government including the prime minister.
+Founded in 1974, the organisation has been championing the post-Brexit interests of UK small businesses since the EU referendum in 2016.
+As well as publishing research, the FSB has directly engaged key government stakeholders, including the prime minister.

 Whatever your industry, keeping an eye on trade body websites is a great way to keep up with the regulations likely to specifically impact your company.
 Even if you’re not a member, many bodies send out an email newsletter designed to promote their work, and these often contain great insight from industry veterans who are perfectly placed to advise on thriving in this challenging business environment.